SapitoSucio/froggo-guides/docs/script_commands.md

 The returned value is bitmask of.

-    0 = doesn't have a vending or buyingstore (which also means he can't use autotrade) 1 = normal vending
+    0 = doesn't have a vending or buyingstore (which also means he can`t use autotrade) 1 = normal vending
     2 = using @autotrade
     4 = has a buyingstore